hapax/hapax.github.io/research.md

 	</div>
 	</figure>

+The *d*-dimensional quantum theories are called *conformal field theories*, which roughly means they look the same when you zoom in or out.
 At the moment, I'm thinking about various aspects of *boundary conformal field theories (BCFTs)*.
-These are quantum theories with lots of symmetry which have been sliced in half.
+These are regular conformal field theories which have been sliced in half.
+It seems like the gravitation saddles they describe are also sliced in half.
+With some sleight of hand, we can slice a *wormhole* in half, and use BCFTs to describe the inside of a black hole!

 #### Papers and presentations